nus-cs2113-AY2223S2/ip/docs/README.md

 ```

 ### 3. Deadline: `deadline`
-Adds a deadline task to the task list.<p>
+Adds a deadline task to the task list. <br/>
 Format: `deadline TASK_NAME /from FROM_DATE /to TO_DATE`
 - `TASK_NAME` accepts a String of multiple words and is **compulsory**.
 - `FROM_DATE` and `TO_DATE` accepts a string in the format of YYYY-MM-DD HHmm.